bmlt-enabled/bmlt-root-server/docker/README.md

 5. When finished, exit by pressing ctrl+c or by running `docker-compose down`

 ## Supported environment variables
 This is an example `bmlt.env` file.
-Each of these variables, on start of the container, is automatically written to the appropriate setting in `auto-config.inc.php`.
+The value for each of these variables, on start of the container, is automatically written to the appropriate line in `auto-config.inc.php`.
 ```
 GKEY=
 DBNAME=bmlt